Replication crisis: Emphasis in post-secondary education

 Based on coursework in experimental methods at MIT, Stanford, and the University of Washington, it has been suggested that methods courses in psychology and other fields should emphasize replication attempts rather than original studies.
 Such an approach would help students learn scientific methodology and provide numerous independent replications of meaningful scientific findings that would test the replicability of scientific findings.
 Some have recommended that graduate students should be required to publish a high-quality replication attempt on a topic related to their doctoral research prior to graduation.

+Replication database

+There has been a concern that replication attempts have been growing.
+As a result, this may lead to lead to research waste.
+In turn, this has led to a need to systematically track replication attempts.
+As a result, several databases have been created (e.g.).
+The databases have created a replication database that includes psychology and speech-language therapy, among other disciplines, to promote theory-driven research and optimize the use of academic and institutional resource, while promoting trust in science.

 Final year thesis

 Some institutions require undergraduate students to submit a final year thesis that consists of an original piece of research.
 Daniel Quintana, a psychologist at the University of Oslo in Norway, has recommended that students should be encouraged to perform replication studies in thesis projects, as well as being taught about open science.

 Semi-automated

 Researchers demonstrated a way of semi-automated testing for reproducibility: statements about experimental results were extracted from, as of 2022 non-semantic, gene expression cancer research papers and subsequently reproduced via robot scientist "Eve".
 Problems of this approach include that it may not be feasible for many areas of research and that sufficient experimental data may not get extracted from some or many papers even if available.